StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Related Work

-\textbf{Token Pruning and Merging in Transformers.} Existing methods for reducing transformer complexity mainly fall into dynamic token pruning and token merging.
-Token pruning has been explored in both NLP \cite{goyal2020power, zhong2023revisiting} and vision transformers \cite{yin2022vit,wang2023zero}, where tokens are dynamically removed based on learned importance.
-These methods typically require training and introduce input-dependent token counts, complicating batching and limiting practical speedups.
-Token merging methods, led by ToMe \cite{tome} and follow-up works \citep{DiffRate,shi2023crossget}, merge similar tokens using lightweight bipartite matching, achieving better efficiency-accuracy trade-offs.
+\paragraph{Token Pruning and Merging in Transformers.} Existing methods for reducing transformer complexity mainly fall into dynamic token pruning and token merging. \textsc{Token pruning} has been explored in both NLP \cite{goyal2020power, zhong2023revisiting, ahmadpanah2025dynamic} and vision transformers \cite{yin2022vit,wang2023zero,eliopoulos2025pruning}, where tokens are dynamically removed based on learned importance.
+These methods typically require training and introduce input-dependent token counts, complicating batching and limiting practical speedups. \textsc{Token merging} methods, led by ToMe \cite{tome} and follow-up works \citep{DiffRate,shi2023crossget,kim2024token}, merge similar tokens using lightweight bipartite matching, achieving better efficiency-accuracy trade-offs.
 While attention- or guidance-based improvements exist, these approaches remain sensitive to token partitioning and distribution imbalance.
-More principled clustering or graph-based methods \citep{loukas2018spectrally,tran2024accelerating} offer stronger guarantees but incur substantial overhead, making them less suitable for efficient ViT inference.
-However, these methods typically \textit{reduce tokens progressively across layers}, which is not well-suited to SAM’s architecture and dense segmentation setting.
+More principled clustering or graph-based methods \citep{loukas2018spectrally,tran2024accelerating} provide stronger guarantees but introduce significant overhead, limiting their practicality for efficient ViT inference.
+Moreover, their progressive token reduction across layers is ill-suited to SAM’s dense segmentation.